CyrilleMesue/cyrillemesue.github.io/_posts/2021-10-04-applying-for-coursera-financial-aid.md

 ![image tooltip here](/images/coursera_catalog.png)

-Type any topic on the search bar and all courses related to your topic will appear.
-For instance, when I type management, the following pages appears:
+Type any topic on the search bar and enter (or click saerch) and all courses related to your topic will appear.
+For instance, when I search for management, the following pages appears:

 ![image tooltip here](/images/coursera_first_search.png)